 Star grass, Colic root, True Unicorn Root, Ague Root

-Aletris is used for female complaints. it tones the uterus, anodyne, calms stomach, may have narcotic properties.
+Aletris has a history of use as an herbal remedy for female complaints.
+As an anodyne, It is said to tone the uterus, calm the stomach, and may have narcotic properties.
 Avoid use in pregnancy and when breastfeeding.
-No known interactions or contraindications, but may have estrogenic properties and should be avoided when estrogen is contra-indicated.
+No known interactions or contraindications exist, but Aletris may have estrogenic properties and should be avoided when estrogen is contra-indicated.

 Aletris Farinosa Habitat and Description

 Aletris Farinosa is a slow growing perennial in the Lily family.

 Also known as True Unicorn Root, it grows wild in bottom land,

 moist soil; and full sun to part shade, such as the edges of